lWoHvYe/lWoHvYe/README.md

-### Hi there 👋
+### Hi there 👋， I'm Wang Hongyan(lWoHvYe).

-- 🌱 I have been working as a Java Developer for a few years.
+- 🌱 I have been working as a Java Developer for a few years. 📫 lwohvye@outlook.com
 - Advanced: NaN
 - Intermediate: Java
 - Novice: C, Kotlin
 - Awareness: Go

-- 📫 lwohvye@outlook.com

 🔭
 <div align="left">
   <img src=Profile_29_01.png width=28% />
 </div>
+⚡

 ![](./profile-3d-contrib/profile-night-rainbow.svg)
-⚡

 <!--
 **lWoHvYe/lWoHvYe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.